asticode/go-astilectron-bundler/README.md

 - `AppName`:  filled with the configuration app name
 - `BuiltAt`: filled with the date the build has been done at

+# Subcommands
+## Only bind data: bd

+Use this subcommand if you want to skip most of the bundling process and only bind data/generate the `bind.go` file (useful when you want to test your app running `go run *.go`):

+    $ astilectron-bundler bd -v -c <path to your configuration file>

+## Clear the cache: cc

+The **bundler** stores downloaded files in a cache to avoid downloading them over and over again.
+That cache may be corrupted.
+In that case, use this subcommand to clear the cache:

+    $ astilectron-bundler cc -v